oktadev/okta-blog/_source/_posts/2022-07-20-express-prisma-tailwind.md

 }
 ```

 Make sure you replace `{yourDatabaseProvider}` with [the provider you are using](https://www.prisma.io/docs/reference/api-reference/prisma-schema-reference#datasource).
-As you can see this file defines the `User` and `WorkoutLog` objects that you will store in the database.
-The `WorkoutLog` has some basic information about what the user did on a specific day and then associates that record with the `User` object.
-You can define keys, constraints, and indices from this file as well.
+As you can see, this file defines the `User` and `WorkoutLog` objects that you will store in the database.
+The `WorkoutLog` has basic information about the user's workout on a specific day and then associates that record with the `User` object.
+You can also define keys, constraints, and indices from this file.
 Note the `user` property on the `WorkoutLog` has a relation defined by the `userId` to the `id` of the `User` table.

-Add a file to the `prisma` directory named `seed.js` and add the following code.
+Add a file to the `prisma` directory named `seed.js` and add the following code to it.

 ```javascript
 const { PrismaClient } = require("@prisma/client");